-The School's assets exceeded the School's liabilities and deferred inflows of resources at the close of the fiscal year, resulting in net position of \$3,228,471.
-The School's net position includes \$2,183,530 of cash and investments, a portion of which, \$162,760 is subject to external restrictions that limit how the amounts may be used.
-Another portion, \$151,495, is intended to be used for the upcoming 2013, 2014 school year.
-Another portion is restricted to an endowment scholarship fund, which is \$114,415.
+The School's assets exceeded the School's liabilities and deferred inflows of resources at the close of the fiscal year, resulting in net position of \$4,302,055.
+The School's net position includes \$3,937,887 of cash and investments, a portion of which, \$40,000 is subject to external restrictions that limit how the amounts may be used for the upcoming school year.
+Another portion is restricted to an endowment scholarship fund, which is \$151,595.
 The remainder of the cash is available to meet the School's ongoing operating activities and growth strategy.

-As of June 30, 2013, the School had invested a total of \$1,232,587 in capital assets.
+As of June 30, 2014, the School had invested a total of \$1,457,713 in capital assets.
 This investment includes instructional and support furniture, instructional computers for teachers, mobile student computer labs, maintenance equipment and books for instructional purposes, establishment of a library and the enhancement of its reading program.
-The School expects additional property and equipment investments in the 2013-2014 school year, as student enrollment maximizes at each grade level.
+The School expects additional property and equipment investments in the 2014-2015 school year, as student enrollment maximizes at each grade level.
 With the additional students there will be continued requirements for furniture, computers and equipment.
-The School facility is currently large enough to accommodate increased student enrollment for all grades, fifth through eighth.
-For the next year, the school will operate in a temporary location, while the Highland Heights Facility undergoes renovations.
+For the 2013-2014 school year, the School rented educational space (Ewing Park School, 3410 Knight Drive, Nashville, TN 37207) from Metropolitan Nashville Public Schools (MNPS).
+The lease term ended June 30, 2014.
+For the next school year, the School will operate in the newly renovated and modernized Highland Heights Facility.
+This facility will be under lease with MNPS.
 Additional information on property and equipment is located in the notes to the financial statements.
+The School has no debt as of the end of the fiscal year.